Gechen989898/olist-analysis/README.md

 Objectives of the module
-We will analyze a dataset provided by an e-commerce marketplace called Olist to answer the CEO's question:
+I will analyze a dataset provided by an e-commerce marketplace called Olist to answer the CEO's question:

 How could Olist increase its profit?